 The Constipation Clinic @ Therapy Square

-Do you have a child that struggles with constipation?
-Has your doctor recommended Miralax flushes that only result in more backs ups?
+Do you have a child that struggles with constipation, encopresis or enuresis?
+Has your doctor recommended Miralax clean outs that only result in more backs ups?
 As you watch your child ride this merry go round of clean outs, belly pain and painful potty times, you are left feeling helpless and unsure of how to help give your child the help he or she so desperately needs.

 HAVE NO FEAR, HELP IS HERE!
-The Constipation Clinic at Therapy Square is uniquely designed to provide the help YOUR child needs.
+The Constipation Clinic @ Therapy Square is uniquely designed to provide the help YOUR child needs.

 Meet our team